Love French Food

 • 📖 Recipe

-Whether you're a seasoned baker or a novice in the kitchen, our step-by-step guide will help you unlock the secrets of authentic French bread, and you'll find yourself returning to this recipe time and time again.
+Whether you're a seasoned baker or a novice in the kitchen, my step-by-step guide will help you unlock the secrets of authentic French bread, and you'll find yourself returning to this recipe time and time again.

 • water